Selling a House with Asbestos: What Are the Key Considerations?

 What Essential Documents Should Include Asbestos Information?

-To maintain openness in real estate transactions, asbestos information must be included in all documents.
+To maintain openness in real estate transactions, all documents must include asbestos information.
 Key documents should include:

-- Asbestos Disclosure Requirements: Follow California’s disclosure rules by providing detailed asbestos information.
-This keeps you legally compliant and builds buyer trust.
+- Asbestos Disclosure Requirements: Provide detailed asbestos information to comply with California’s disclosure rules.
+This will keep you legally compliant and build buyer trust.

 - Inspection Reports: Include a thorough asbestos inspection report for California properties.
 This document shows any findings and suggested actions.